-Beyond that, the rest of our application remains the same for now, with the exception of the env\init() function, which we use to actually open our environment handle.
-The flags we use to open the environment are slightly different for a replicated application than they are for a non-replicated application.
+We can now open our environment.
+Note that the flags we use to open the environment are slightly different for a replicated application than they are for a non-replicated application.
 Namely, replication requires the DB\INIT\REP flag.

 Also, because we are using the replication framework, we must prepare our environment for threaded usage.
 For this reason, we also need the DB\THREAD flag.